rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 incus profile create macvlan
 ```

-If you were on a multi-interface machine and wanted more than one `macvlan` template based on the network you wanted to reach, you might use "lanmacvlan" or "wanmacvlan" or any other name that you wanted to use to identify the profile.
-Using "macvlan" in your profile create statement is totally up to you.
+If you were on a multi-interface machine and wanted more than one `macvlan` template based on the network you wanted to reach, you might use "lanmacvlan" or "wanmacvlan" or any other name that you tried to use to identify the profile.
+Using "macvlan" in your profile creation statement is up to you.

 You want to change the `macvlan` interface, but before you do, you need to know what the parent interface is for your Incus server.
-This will be the interface that has a LAN (in this case) assigned IP.
+This interface will have a LAN (in this case) assigned IP.
 To find what interface that is, use:

 ```bash
 ip addr